-Celebrated on 1 August to commemorate the end of slavery in the British colonies (1838), Emancipation Day — a public holiday — is marked with street processions (a morning procession, including towering moko jumbies, and a flambeaux-lit Canboulay procession in the evening); religious and spiritual observances; cultural shows and performances (dance, music, and theatre, including by artistes from across the African diaspora); films and lectures (including the Africa Film Festival); exhibitions of African art; a trade exposition; performances (featuring local and international acts); and countless events and activities nationwide.
-The Lidj Yasu Omowale Emancipation Village in Port of Spain is the centre of the activities, which also hosts craft and clothing stalls.
+Celebrated on 1 August to commemorate the end of slavery in the British colonies (1838), Emancipation Day — a public holiday — is usually marked with street processions (a morning procession, including towering moko jumbies, and a flambeaux-lit Canboulay procession in the evening); religious and spiritual observances; cultural shows and performances (dance, music, and theatre, including by artistes from across the African diaspora); films and lectures (including the Africa Film Festival); exhibitions of African art; a trade exposition; performances (featuring local and international acts); and countless events and activities nationwide.
+The Lidj Yasu Omowale Emancipation Village in Port of Spain is traditionally the centre of the activities, which also hosts craft and clothing stalls.
 Many of the commemorative events take place both before and after Emancipation Day.
 For more: Emancipation Support Committee: emancipationtt.com, 628-5008

 Emancipation & African culture gallery